druce/druce.github.io/_posts/2012-01-17-gold-as-part-of-long-run-asset-allocation.md

 ---
 What does an efficient long-run portfolio look like for major US asset classes, and where does gold fit in?

-Let&#8217;s take US annual stock, bond, T-bill, and gold returns for 1928-2010, and subtract CPI inflation to get real returns.
+Let’s take US annual stock, bond, T-bill, and gold returns for 1928-2010, and subtract CPI inflation to get real returns.

 <table>
   <tr>